How Does the US Health System Work?

 Medicaid is a federal and state program that helps people with limited income and resources to cover medical costs, while covering benefits normally not covered by Medicare, as nursing home care and personal care services.

 It is the largest source of funding for medical and health-related services for people with low income in the United States.
-Data shows that the US provided health insurance to 71 million people with low income or disabilities, which is 23% of the total of US’ population.
+Data shows that the US provided health insurance to 71 million people with low income or disabilities, which is 23% of the total of the US’ population.

 Children’s Health Insurance Program